" Mathway is the homework helper every student needs" - Appolearning

 Triangles are similar if any one of the following conditions are met.

-The proportions of all three corresponding sides are the same.
+The proportions of all three corresponding sides of the similar triangles are the same.

-The included angle and two pairs of sides are proportional.
+The included angle of the triangles and two pairs of sides are proportional.

 If two angles are congruent, then the 3rd angle must also be congruent!
 The sides of these two triangles have a ratio of 12/4 or 3/1.
 The 3rd angle must be 65 degrees